Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets.} In the visual-language alignment stage, we train Popeye on COCO Caption~\cite{chen2015microsoft}, which are image captioning datasets in nature scenes.
-In the ship domain adaption phase, We further train on MMShip datasets to achieve ship HBB and OBB detection abilities.
-As mentioned in Section III, the MMShip dataset is constructed based on four different ship object detection datasets.
-Additionally, we have optimized the training procedure by converting all datasets into a unified conversation format.
-This not only reduces training costs but also boosts the overall efficiency.

-\textbf{Settings.} In the visual-language alignment stage, we start with the off-the-shelf open-source weights LLaMA-7B~\cite{touvron2023llama} with 32 transformer layers and insert trainable LoRA matrices into the last $L= 30 $ transformers layers.
+In this part, we present the training configuration.
+Particularly, in the visual-language alignment stage, we start with the off-the-shelf open-source weights LLaMA-7B~\cite{touvron2023llama} with 32 transformer layers and insert trainable LoRA matrices into the last $L= 30 $ transformers layers.
 The multiple visual encoders are kept frozen during the training.
 The visual projections are initialized randomly.
 We train our model using the AdamW optimizer~\cite{kingma2014adam} with a cosine learning rate scheduler.
 In the ship domain adaption stage, the optimizer settings are similar to the Pre-training stage.
 The trained and frozen parts remain the same as the visual-language alignment stage except the newly added bias and scale of the linear layer are learnable.